Role of Duty Cycle in Burst-Modulated Synthetic Jet Flow Control: Experimental Method

-A NACA 0025 airfoil was placed in the wind tunnel with the leading edge approximately \SI{40}{\centi\metre} from the test section inlet (figure~\ref{fig:airfoil}).
-Additionally, the coordinate axes are defined, with $z=0$ corresponding to the midspan.
+A NACA 0025 airfoil was placed in the wind tunnel with the leading edge approximately \SI{40}{\centi\metre} from the test section inlet (Figure~\ref{fig:airfoil}).
+Additionally, the coordinate axes are defined, with $z=0~\unit{\metre}$ corresponding to the midspan.
 The aluminum wing has an aspect ratio of approximately 3, with a span of $b=885$~\unit{\milli\metre}, and a chord length of $c=300$~\unit{\milli\metre}.
-The wing spans the entire width of the test section and features circular end plates which isolate it from the boundary layer at the wind tunnel walls~\citep{Feero2017b}.
-The wing comprises three parts, with a hollow center third to house the sensors and actuators.
-In the center, there is a \SI{317}{\milli\metre}~$\times$~\SI{58}{\milli\metre} rectangular cutout where the microblower array is installed, with a flush \SI{0.8}{\milli\metre} hole for the nozzle of each SJA.
+The wing spans the entire width of the test section and features circular end plates, which isolate it from the boundary layer at the wind tunnel walls.
+With the end plates installed, the spanwise variation in streamwise velocity remained within 6\% of the midspan value, indicating quasi-two-dimensional flow behavior in the baseline condition~\cite{Feero2015b}.
+It is important to note that this two-dimensionality applies only to the baseline case; the SJA-controlled flows exhibit spanwise variation, which is a focus of the present study.
+The wing comprises three parts, with a hollow center section to house the sensors and actuators.
+Near the leading edge of the center section, there is a \SI{317}{\milli\metre}~$\times$~\SI{58}{\milli\metre} rectangular cutout where the microblower array is installed, with a flush \SI{0.8}{\milli\metre} hole for the nozzle of each SJA.
 The angle of attack was set to $\alpha=\SI{10}{\degree}$, such that the flow separates at approximately \SI{12}{\percent} chord with the specified flow parameters.
-Sixty-four pressure taps along the midspan of the airfoil were connected to a Scanivalve pressure scanner with pneumatic tubing.
-The surface pressure of the airfoil was measured using an MKS Baratron 226A pressure transducer, featuring a bidirectional range of $\pm26.7$~\unit{\pascal}.
-For each measurement, 30,000 samples were collected at a sampling rate of \SI{1}{\kilo\hertz}, yielding a lift coefficient with an error of less than \SI{2}{\percent}.
+The experimental parameters are summarized in Table~\ref{tab:experimental parameters}.